From food to fireworks: Protecting your pets from holiday hazards - NewsBreak

 Parasite prevention

 In addition, with any outdoor outings, you need to keep in mind that unwelcome guests — such as fleas and ticks — may try to crash your pets’ party.
-These parasites are hiding in woods, tall grasses, and leaf litter, just waiting for a host to pass by.Roanoke vet offers advice for treating, preventing heartworm disease among pets
+These parasites are hiding in woods, tall grasses, and leaf litter, just waiting for a host to pass by.Oklahoma County Jail inmate remains in ICU after severely beaten by his cellmate who has long history of violent crimes

 Not only are these pests a nuisance, but VCA Animal Hospitals says that many of them carry diseases that they can pass on to our pets or even to us: